LambdaF/heavenlyglory/README.md

 # heavenlyglory
 ## masscan target(s) and pass the output to Nmap version scanning
-Requires masscan, nmap and python3
+Requires masscan, nmap and Python 3.

 ### args
 ```